Meet the Author

-This program is free and open to the public, and is presented by The Institute for the Study of War and Democracy with generous support from the Strake Foundation.
+The reception and presentation, which are free and open to the public but please register to attend, are brought to you by the Institute for the Study of War and Democracy with generous support from the Strake Foundation.

 For more information or to register, call 504-528-1944 x 412.